Restoration Shaman Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Mana Management

 As with all healing classes, Mana management is at the core of this specialization.
 It is important to choose your spells and timings wisely so that Mana can last until the end of the encounter, especially in a progression raid setting.
-Ideally, you should aim to keep your Mana pool roughly at the same percentage as the enemy's Health Points over the course of an encounter.
+Ideally, you should aim to keep your Mana pool roughly at the same percentage as the enemy's Health Points throughout an encounter.
 This ensures that you both keep enough Mana around for the later parts of the fight and also that you end the fight around 0% Mana, thus not wasting any of its potential healing.

 Using a logging tool to analyze how your Mana was spent (or wasted) during an encounter can be a great way to improve your Mana management.
 No one is perfect in this regard, and practice is the key to success.
 Even seasoned veterans of the specialization will take some time to learn each individual encounter and how aggressively they can afford to play with their Mana pool while still having enough reserves to last the entire fight.